chawins/pal/README.md

 ### PAL Attack

-To fine-tune proxy model, `config.finetune=True`.
+To fine-tune the proxy model, `config.finetune=True`.
 Below are the available fine-tuning options.

 - Fine-tune with pure `bfloat16`: `config.pure_bf16=True`.
 This is recommended and uses much less memory than `float16`.
 - Fine-tune with mixed precision (`float16`): `config.use_fp16=True`.
 Both `use_fp16` and `pure_bf16` cannot be `True` at the same time.